Characters: The Walking Dead TV Show Hershels Farm Survivors

 - Action Dad: When he needs to be.

 - Adaptational Badass: He's more combat proficient than his comic counterpart as evidenced in the Season 2 finale.
 Also, losing his leg doesn't stop him from kicking Walkers' ass.
 He even conceals a gun on his leg stump.

 - Adaptational Heroism: He is more doting and compassionate than his comic counterpart.

 - Age Lift: Went from being a few years to a decade older than Rick in the comics to being old enough to be his father.

 - The Alcoholic: Got sober the day Maggie was born.
-He falls off the wagon when the barn full of Walkers is cleared out.
+He briefly fell off the wagon when the barn full of Walkers is cleared out.

 - An Arm and a Leg: Due to getting his right leg bit while searching for Maggie and Glenn in the prison, Rick promptly makes a tourniquet then uses a hatchet to cut off part of the leg below the knee to stop the spread of the infection.